 What is Blackboard Ally?

 Blackboard Ally is a tool that integrates seamlessly with Canvas to make your digital content more accessible.
-It is now available in all Canvas courses (January 2021).
+It has been available in all Canvas courses from January 2021.

 - It automatically checks course materials against WCAG 2.1 accessibility standards.